MintllceCream/RelayXR/README.md

 > **A hub for downloading Quest 1 versions of games.
 (Meant for sideloading to new headsets)**

-RelayXR is a community preservation project dedicated to archiving, sharing, and running original legacy Meta Quest 1 (32-bit) software, store demos, and free titles on modern hardware like the Quest 3 and Quest 3S.
+RelayXR is a community preservation project dedicated to archiving, sharing, and running original legacy Meta Quest 1 software, store demos, and free titles on modern hardware like the Quest 3 and Quest 3S.

-Because modern Snapdragon architectures still support native 32-bit execution, these legacy builds run directly on newer headsets without translation layers or performance overhead.
+Because modern Snapdragon architectures still support running older apps, these legacy builds run directly on newer headsets without translation layers or performance overhead.

 (Note: not every app is guaranteed to work.)